tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

    substitutiablility.
 The current Concepts proposal provides this extremely well.

 2. An object written to be used as a model of a concept should have its definition checked for completeness by the compiler.
 This is analagous to how a class is checked for abstractness vs concreteness.
-The current Concepts proposal lacks this; however, this is approximated very well, by the concept checking machinery.
+   The current Concepts proposal lacks this.
+However, this is approximated very well by the concept checking machinery.
 This guarantees that every class which is matched to concept provides a definition for every required operation under that concept, thus satisfying the requirements of the concept.

 3. A constrained function is only capable of calling the functions on its parameters that are described by its constraining Concepts.
 This is analagous to how a function taking a pointer to base is only allowed